 Although there are times when a lake make may actually have completely turned over during our fishing season, it seems more likely to me that it's fish metabolism, the loss of shallow water weed cover and the influence of moving forage that determines where the fish will be and how easily they can be caught.

-After reading between the lines of the Lake Detective's answer, I'm guessing that what we fishermen really experience are actually "Mini-Turnovers".
+After reading between the lines of the Lake Detective's answer, it seems more likely that what we anglers really experience are "Mini-Turnovers".
 Times when the exchange of surface water and the denser bottom water is not driven solely by surface temperature.

 In shallow water for example, strong winds could provide adequate current to roll over the entire water column, but still not produce enough current to thoroughly mix the water in a deeper portion of the same lake.